LG Optimus G: North America

 In the United States, the Optimus G was available through AT&T and Sprint.
-AT&T carried the 8-megapixel camera E970 model while Sprint offered the LS970 model, equipped with a 13-megapixel camera.
+AT&T carried the 8-megapixel camera E970 model while Sprint offered the 13-megapixel LS970 model.
 The AT&T model was the only Optimus G model to feature a microSD-card memory expansion slot.
 These models were released on November 2 (AT&T) and November 11 (Sprint).

 In Canada, the LG Optimus G was available from the country's three major mobile providers: Rogers Wireless, Bell Mobility and Telus Mobility, offering the E971 and E973 models respectively.
 Rogers was that country's only provider to sell the Optimus G with LTE band 7 2600 MHz support, as opposed to the more common AWS (band 4) and band 17 700 MHz LTE frequencies used by other North American carriers.
 This extra spectrum enables theoretical download speeds of up to 100 Mbit/s where available.

 Japan

 In Japan, the LG Optimus G is currently available from NTT DoCoMo as the LG L-01E.
-This Optimus G variant is similar to the E973 model with additional Japan-exclusive features such as FeliCa wallet support, a removable battery, a waterproof hydrophobic coating on all components and support for band 1 2100mhz LTE.
+This Optimus G variant is similar to the E973 model with additional Japan-exclusive features such as FeliCa wallet support, a removable battery, a waterproof hydrophobic coating on all components and support for band 1 2100 mhz LTE.
 The phone is also available in a currently-exclusive Red color.